 What Toppings Should I Use?

-As mentioned, these oatmeal muffins are completely customizable, thanks to the toppings.
+As mentioned, these muffins are completely customizable, thanks to the toppings.
 We have several favorites in our house, but we usually use a combination of toppings like:

 - chocolate chips